Avoid Paying the New Costly Long-Term Care Tax

 Watch Our Long-Term Care Solutions Video

-Schedule your complimentary 30 minute discover meeting to find your LTC solution from independent CFP®, Michael MacKelvie
+Schedule your complimentary 30 minute discovery meeting with an independent Financial Planner to find your LTC solution.

-Being independent means he and his firm have no proprietary products, or incentives.
-Having access to the marketplace, he will look to find the best solutions for each individual client.
+Being independent, we have no proprietary products, or incentives.
+Having access to the entire marketplace, we will look to find the best solutions for each individual client.

-Michael comes from a planning background, helping his clients in a multitude of ways beyond just investable assets, and insurance.
-First, he will begin with understanding where the client is at, and where they are looking to go.
+Coming from a planning background, we aren't just licensed insurance agents.
+Our primary focus is Financial Planning, which means we help with a multitude of needs (investments, estate planning, etc.).
+First, we will begin by understanding where the client is at, and where they are looking to go.
 From here, inefficiencies will be identified, and solutions will be recommended.

-Even if it doesn't make sense to work together, Michael is available to discuss any basic questions one might have.
+Even if it doesn't make sense to work together, we are available to answer any basic questions you might have.

 5 Reasons to Opt Out